SACHSTech/careers-in-computer-science-KyleMendes21/README.md

   - Many software developers are fluent in one or two coding languages
   - You should know one relevant coding language

-#### Detailed Oriented
-- Being able to detect what creates an error in your code
-- A single line of code could ruin your whole application

-#### Problem Solving Skills
+#### Non-Technical Skills
+- Work independently and with a team
-- Most of the time you have to solve different problems
+  - Some of the time you will have to work with little supervision
-- Being able to figure out what is creating an error in your cod
-- Solving the issues or errors in a timely manner
+  - Sometimes you will be put into teams for a project

-#### Multitasking
+- Multitasking
   - Being able to work on multiple projects at once
   - Being able to evaluate a variety of issues at the same time

-#### Responsible
+- Responsible
   - Being able to be on time with deadlines
   - Being able to attend meeting

-#### Communication
+- Communication
   - Being able to communicate with your coworkers and team
   - Being able to communicate your ideas to different people
   - Being able to inform your teammate about any issues or bugs

 ## Standard Education
 ### Univeristy of Waterloo Computer Science Program (Bachelor of Computer Science)